Esteban Vizcarra

-Estebán Gabriel Vizcarra (born 11 April 1986) is a professional footballer who plays as a winger or an attacking midfielder for Liga 2 club Persela Lamongan.
+Esteban Gabriel Vizcarra (born 11 April 1986) is a professional footballer who plays as a winger or an attacking midfielder for Championship club Semen Padang.
 Born in Argentina, he represented Indonesia at international level.

 Club career

 Vizcarra previously played for Pelita Jaya, Spanish club CD Salobreña and in his native Argentina for Douglas Haig and Huracán.

 On 3 November 2014, he signed for Semen Padang.
 In January 2019, Vizcarra joined Persib Bandung, signing a one-year contract with a renewal option.

 International career

 After living in Indonesia since 2009, Vizcarra went through naturalization process to be an Indonesian citizen on 16 March 2018.
 Vizcarra made his debut for Indonesia on 10 October 2018 in a friendly against Myanmar.